Post-Weight Loss Surgery

 A Modern Approach

 Plastic surgery after weight loss encompasses a range of cosmetic and reconstructive procedures, which can tighten, lift, and contour different areas of the body and face.
-The first step is talking to Dr. Chang or Dr. Clarke about what you want to achieve through plastic surgery.
-Your surgeon will create a detailed surgical plan that may be completed all at once or in stages, depending on your goals and the extent of surgery needed.
+The first step is talking to Dr. Chang about what you want to achieve through plastic surgery.
+He will create a detailed surgical plan that may be completed all at once or in stages, depending on your goals and the extent of surgery needed.

 Body contouring procedures that are typically part of a post-weight loss surgical plan include: